amiraligpu/Internet_Bandwidth_Chart_Live/README.md

 # Sources and Credits
-this program developed by help of [python graph gallery](https://www.python-graph-gallery.com/all-charts/) , [Arindam in stackoverflow](https://stackoverflow.com/a/49414499/20157443) and
+this program developed by help of [NeuralNine in youtube ( Bandwidth meter )](https://youtu.be/O76lnYFvbTU), [python graph gallery](https://www.python-graph-gallery.com/all-charts/) and [Arindam in stackoverflow](https://stackoverflow.com/a/49414499/20157443)
 # Feauturing Program
 a prigram that can shows your internet bandwidth live in a chart.
 # How to Install: